ContentRicher/contentricher/README.md

 **- Userfriendly Interface:** Based on Streamlit, it offers a browser-based interface, with intuitive controls and display of the results.

+Click on the image to get to the video on Youtube.
 [![video](https://img.youtube.com/vi/CmhNdeESqKs/maxresdefault.jpg)](https://youtu.be/CmhNdeESqKs)

 ## Running it